 Part XIV sets out amendments to the Act.
-Certain amendments are made to update the language in the Act to reflect Bill 175 (the Safer Ontario Act, 2017) if that Bill receives Royal Assent and comes into force.
-Another amendment is made to update a reference if the Child, Youth and Family Services Act, 2017 comes into force.
+Certain amendments are made to update the language in the Act to reflect the language of the Police Services Act, 2018 when it comes into force.
+Another amendment is made to update a reference when the Child, Youth and Family Services Act, 2017 comes into force.